 It was these droughts that inspired the Denver Water Board to construct the reservoir and divert the water through the Harold D. Roberts Tunnel, beneath the Continental Divide.
 Below the mile-long dam the Blue River babbles past the outlet shopping haven and turns into miles of gold-medal fly-fishing waters on its journey north.

-beaches, marshes, peninsulas, and wooded islets for picnickers to enjoy, many accessible from a 7.5-mile paved trail along the northern shores, or from the informal dirt paths elsewhere.
+gravel beaches, marshes, peninsulas, and wooded islets for picnickers to enjoy, many accessible from a 7½-mile paved trail along the northern shores, or from the informal dirt paths elsewhere.
 Gaze out at the deep blue waters from Sapphire Point Lookout (a short ½-mile hike on the south side of the lake) any nice day, and you'll see a flotilla of motorboats, sailboats, canoes, kayaks, and sailboarders dancing in the waves.
+Dillon Reservoir is the highest deep-water marina in North America and attracts sailors from all over the world to participate in regattas.
 In winter the frozen waters are enjoyed by ice anglers and cross-country skiers.

 Because the lake is considered a drinking-water source, swimming is not permitted, and the lake is patrolled vigorously by Summit County sheriffs.
 Just because you don't see a patrol boat doesn't mean they can't see you; their surveillance is done with binoculars.